 $26,000 x 4 = $104,000 in pain and suffering

-In some cases, it may be appropriate to determine the value of your pain and suffering on a daily basis.
-In those cases, your attorney will assign a per diem estimate of your pain and suffering and then multiply it by the number of days you were suffering from your injuries.
+In some cases, it may be appropriate to determine the value of your pain and suffering daily.
+In those cases, you may assign a per diem estimate of your pain and suffering and then multiply it by the number of days you suffered from your injuries.